Adhesion strength or “avidity” is a critical step in CAR T killing of target solid tumor cells

 Schematic figure of the z-Movi workflow depicting measurements of two different immune-cell populations with different avidities to the monolayer of target cells and the resulting avidity curves.

-Join our Nature webinar!
+Watch our Nature webinar!

 In this webinar, Dr. Rebecca Larson will present her work on “Loss of IFNγR signaling and downstream adhesion confers resistance to CAR T cell cytotoxicity in solid but not liquid tumors” in Nature.
 She will also demonstrate how cell avidity measurements can improve CAR T cell response in solid tumors by identifying important evasion mechanism.